kmcnelly/Chatroom-Server/README.md

 Alex Chow - 457332
 Kenneth McNelly – 457250

+WARNING– Issue with bcrypt not working with npm install
+	-multiple TA's said it was okay

 Notice:
 Non-private Rooms have a password of "" (nothing)

 User may create a room named "" (nothing)

 Packages Used: